veroandreo/grass_opengeohub2019/README.md

 ## The trainer

-**Verónica Andreo** is a researcher for [CONICET](http://www.conicet.gov.ar/?lan=en) working at the Institute of Tropical Medicine [(INMeT)](https://www.argentina.gob.ar/salud/inmet) in Puerto Iguazú, Argentina.
+**Verónica Andreo** is a researcher for [CONICET](http://www.conicet.gov.ar/?lan=en) working at the Argentinean Space Agency [(CONAE)](http://ig.conae.unc.edu.ar/) in Cordoba, Argentina.
 Her main interests are remote sensing and GIS tools for disease ecology research fields and applications.
 Vero is an [OSGeo](http://www.osgeo.org/) Charter member and a [FOSS4G](http://foss4g.org/) enthusiast and advocate.